-I hope that, in the year of our Lord two thousand and fifteen, I don’t need to say this, but just to make sure: showing emotions is A-Okay, especially on your wedding day.
+I hope that, in this day and age, I don’t need to say this, but just to make sure: showing emotions is A-Okay, especially on your wedding day.
 If you feel those tears start to well when you look into your new bride’s eyes, let them flow.
 Just keep a pocket square tucked into your suit pocket to clean up afterward, and let everyone see just how strongly you feel about your wedding day and that you truly are a very happy groom.

-The reception is a huge party–mine was the best party I’ve ever thrown or attended–and it’s easy to get caught up in visiting with friends and relatives.
-There will be people at your wedding you haven’t seen in years, and people you see all the time but love hanging out with.
-With all that socializing, drinking, and dancing to do, you often see the bride and groom working different sides of the room for the entire night, coming together only for the dances and toasts.
-So make sure you take a little extra time to connect with your new spouse, so that your memories of the reception will be shared, not solo.
+The reception is a huge party; mine was the best party I’ve ever thrown or attended!
+And it’s easy to get caught up in visiting with friends and relatives.
+There will be people at your wedding you haven’t seen in years.
+Moreover, there will be people you see all the time but love hanging out with.
+With all that socializing, drinking, and dancing to do, you often see the bride and groom working different sides of the room for the entire night.
+Often times, they only come together for the dances and toasts.
+So make sure you take a little extra time to connect with your new spouse.
+Make memories of the reception that will be shared, not solo.
 This can go a long way towards creating a happy groom for many years down the line.

-All that planning, all that rehearsing, all those nerves, and it’s over so fast.
+All that planning, all the rehearsal dinners, all those nerves, and it’s over so fast.
 Before you know it, you’ll be off on the honeymoon, the wedding rapidly becoming a series of memories and photos.
 So try and let the nerves go, stay alert, take it all in.
 Use all five senses.
 Make those memories strong ones.
 And, you know, maybe don’t have that last couple of drinks at the reception–they can definitely blur those precious memories.